ML-7641-Fall-2022/RoboChef/README.md

 1. **Classfication System**: This stage would take as input food images and passes them through a CNN to output food labels.
 The output of this stage is (**Output 1**), and flows to next stage, but can also be used independently.

-2. **Food to Ingredient Mapping**: Output 1 from CNN is then queried through a database housing the mapping between food items and their respective ingredients, to yeild **Output 2**.
-This can again either be used independtly or overlaid over recommendation system as a filter.
+2. **Food to Ingredient Mapping**: Output 1 from CNN is then queried through a database housing the mapping between food items and their respective ingredients, to yield **Output 2**.
+This can again either be used independently or overlaid over recommendation system as a filter.

 3. **Recommendation System**: In this stage we reccommend the user additional food items: **Output 3** basis his (&other individuals) interactions.
 We also allow for the user to place additional constraints over the recommendations.